 The LAD is stented using a retrograde approach (Video 2, 3, 4; Figure 2).
 Two months after stenting, the patient reports resolution of profuse sweating and chest discomfort with exercise.
 An exercise perfusion scan performed a year later reveals normal exercise capacity and global left ventricular systolic function, albeit with mild hypokinesis in the area of a small, apical transmural scar.
 The previously seen ischemia in the distribution of the LAD is no longer seen (Video 5).

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, EP Basic Science, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, EP Basic Science, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease

 Keywords: Cardiac Catheterization, Heart Defects, Congenital, Cicatrix, Coronary Vessels, Cyanosis, Dyspnea, Bundle-Branch Block, Electrocardiography, Exercise Test, Heart Septal Defects, Ventricular, Pulmonary Valve Stenosis, Stents, Syncope, Systole